juju/docs/src/en/clouds-k8s.md

        Add architectural overview/diagram
-       Consider manually adding a cluster via `add-cloud` and `add-credential` Change from staging store to production store when available Link to Discourse posts for microk8s, aws-integrator?
+       Consider manually adding a cluster via `add-cloud` and `add-credential` Change from staging store to production store when available Link to Discourse posts on aws-integrator?
-       Write a tutorial or two on building a cluster using the methods listed
+       Write another tutorial on building a cluster using the methods listed

 # Using Kubernetes with Juju